 Our Schools / Our Students

-There are nine elementary schools, three middle schools, two high schools and one alternative high school in the District.
+There are eight elementary schools, three middle schools, two high schools and one alternative high school in the District.
 We are also host to the International Academy West campus located at Lakeland High School.
 In addition to the regular program, Huron Valley Schools offers educational alternatives and supplemental programs for special needs students.

 Sixty percent of our teachers hold advanced degrees.
 All HVS teachers are highly qualified.